Primary

 Coordinate your arm pull and leg push in opposition—as your right leg extends, your left arm should pull.
 For maximum output, drive hard with both arms and legs rather than relying on one or the other.

-Want Assault Bike in your program?
+See where Assault Bike fits in your weekly plan

 Adjust seat to proper height for your leg length.